SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2018-09-30-building-an-rpg-with-unity-2018-a-review.markdown

 ### _Chapter 1, What is an RPG?_

-Knowledge is key when understanding any particular game mechanic, which is critical in RPG systems.&nbsp; This chapter does a good run-around the larger RPG space, covering mechanics, knowledge and imparting some hard-learned lessons in building RPG games.
+Knowledge is key when understanding any particular game mechanic, which is critical in RPG systems.
+This chapter does a good run-around the larger RPG space, covering mechanics, knowledge and imparting some hard-learned lessons in building RPG games.

 ### _Chapter 2, Planning the Game_

-When we start building our games, we using start coding away and then worry about how it works later, with RPG’s this can be fatal if you do not plan ahead.&nbsp; Best to sit down and really sketch out how each area of your game with will work.
+When we start building our games, we using start coding away and then worry about how it works later, with RPG’s this can be fatal if you do not plan ahead.
+Best to sit down and really sketch out how each area of your game with will work.
 The level of detail is up to you and this chapter gives some good practical tips.

 ### Chapter 3, RPG Character Design

-Often, the biggest fun you have with any RPG, is spending hours and hours designing your character.&nbsp; As game designers we need to recognise this and offer players as much choice as we can, so long as it keeps in the theme of the game itself.&nbsp; In this chapter, it covers a nice 3D animated way of offering and showing choice in your character generation.
+Often, the biggest fun you have with any RPG, is spending hours and hours designing your character.
+As game designers we need to recognise this and offer players as much choice as we can, so long as it keeps in the theme of the game itself.
+In this chapter, it covers a nice 3D animated way of offering and showing choice in your character generation.

 ### Chapter 4, The Game Mechanics

-This chapter covers with the real meat of the game, digging out the run time mechanics and the general look and feel of an RPG.&nbsp; Putting in to practice everything from the previous chapters and starting to shape the game in to a real thing.
+This chapter covers with the real meat of the game, digging out the run time mechanics and the general look and feel of an RPG.
+Putting in to practice everything from the previous chapters and starting to shape the game in to a real thing.

 ### Chapter 5, GameMaster and Game Mechanics